The Link Between ADHD and Anxiety

 Dealing with ADHD (Attention Deficit Hyperactivity Disorder) is sometimes a conflict between mounting endurance and imagination, generally managing one’s focus in incessant distractions.
 However, the situation becomes complicated—and the stress substantially increases—when anxiety is involved.
 This is rather common, as up to half of adults with ADHD also have an anxiety disorder.
 The two conditions tend to feed off one another, causing increased daily tension, disruption in concentration, and affecting how clear one’s mind feels.
 Why is it that anxiety disorders present themselves to a great extent alongside ADHD?
 And how best can an individual deal with these challenges when they are so closely connected?

-Thus, in this post, we will discuss further the relationship between ADHD and anxiety, examine the conditions under which the two conditions can be distinguished from one another, and consider how to effectively treat both conditions, based on clinical evidence of effectiveness.
+Thus, in this post, we will further discuss the relationship between ADHD and anxiety, examine the conditions under which the two conditions can be distinguished from one another, and consider how to effectively treat both conditions, based on clinical evidence of effectiveness.

 Attention Deficit Hyperactivity Disorder (ADHD) is known as a neurodevelopmental condition characterised by difficulties with attention management, inhibition, and emotional control by the brain.
 In contrast, anxiety disorders introduce an all-consuming feeling of worry and apprehension, alongside increased sensitivity.
 In fact, they seem to worsen each other’s problems: an individual with ADHD may indulge in deep forgetfulness or be distractible, and these symptoms provoke those around him or her to anxiety about their productivity or organisation, which connects with the anxiety structure, deepening and inducing distress, and causing difficulties with focus again.